 How can Dentures Help?

 Seniors with health concerns like memory loss or in need of caregiver assistance may discover that dentures are easier to care for than natural teeth.
 They can be customized to the individual depending on the level of damage to existing teeth.

 Dentures can be incredibly helpful for seniors who have had oral health issues and have had some teeth removed because of injury or disease.
 Dentures can act as a replacement for just a few teeth or for an entire mouth’s worth.
 Either way, they can help seniors eat and talk more comfortably and can help them feel better about the appearance of their teeth and smiles.

-In other cases, only some of the teeth need to be replaced and a partial denture is constructed to blend with the remaining teeth on the upper and lower jaw.
-Partial dentures can be removable, attached with metal framework and plastic gums, or more permanent in the form of a bridge.
+In other cases, only some of the teeth need to be replaced, and a partial denture is constructed to blend with the remaining teeth on the upper and lower jaw.
+Partial dentures can be removable, attached with a metal framework and plastic gums, or more permanent in the form of a bridge.

 Adapting to the Challenges of New Dentures